evolutionlandorg/docs/overview/referral-program.md

 # Referral Program

 Evolution Game is a player-owned blockchain game.
-There's referral incentive mechanism built-in at the smart contract level that is not controlled by the dev team.
+There's a referral incentive mechanism built-in at the smart contract level that is not controlled by the dev team.
 A certain percentage of revenue earned from in-game transactions will be paid to the referrer before distributed to the rest of the revenue pools.

 ![Distribution of Game Revenue](../.gitbook/assets/system-revenue.png)